Computational neurogenetic modeling: Evolving systems

 be modeled as the system adapts to new data.
 This enables the network to evolve in modeling accuracy without simulated natural selection.
 One method by which dynamically evolving networks may be optimized, called evolving layer neuron aggregation, combines neurons with sufficiently similar input weights into one neuron.
 This can take place during the training of the network, referred to as online aggregation, or between periods of training, referred to as offline aggregation.
 Experiments have suggested that offline aggregation is more efficient.

 Potential applications

 A variety of potential applications have been suggested for accurate computational neurogenetic models, such as simulating genetic diseases, examining the impact of potential treatments, better understanding of learning and cognition, and development of hardware able to interface with neurons.

 The simulation of disease states is of particular interest, as modeling both the neurons and their genes and proteins allows linking genetic mutations and protein abnormalities to pathological effects in the central nervous system.
-Among those diseases suggested as being possible targets of computational neurogenetic modeling based analysis are epilepsy, schizophrenia, mental retardation, brain aging and Alzheimer's disease, and Parkinson's disease.
+Among those diseases suggested as being possible targets of computational neurogenetic modeling based analysis are epilepsy, schizophrenia, intellectual disability, brain aging and Alzheimer's disease, and Parkinson's disease.